 - have leave to remain as a refugee or a person with Humanitarian Protection (HP).

 The applicant and their partner must not be within the prohibited degree of relationship.
 The applicant and their partner must have met in person.
 The relationship between the applicant and their partner must be genuine and subsisting.
-Any previous relationship of the applicant or their partner must have broken down permanently unless it is a relationship which falls within paragraph 278(i) of the Immigration Rules.
-The applicant and partner must intend to get married to each other and live together permanently in the UK.
+Any previous relationship of the applicant or their partner must have broken down permanently, unless it falls within paragraph 278(i) of the Immigration Rules.
+The applicant and partner must intend to marry and live together permanently in the UK.

 New Financial Requirement Of £29,000 Gross Per Year From 11 April 2024